 Maybe you are a dedicated motorcyclist in North America, Europe, Australia, or other industrialized country – or maybe you are newly arrived in Việt Nam and you’d like to make things a little easier on yourself and ride one of the ubiquitous motorbikes seen all over the country.
 They are easy to rent, and cheap to buy.

-pretty much the same.
+The Vietnamese call them a môto, and they are quite different from a motorcycle.
+Yes – they look pretty much the same.
 They have two wheels, a small engine, and a seat designed to carry two people (albeit small Asian people.)
 There is a throttle on the handlebars operated by the right hand, and a lever for the front brake.
 There is a foot pedal for the rear brake, and a foot lever for shifting the gears.
 It has a headlight, brake light, and turn signals.
 Sounds like a motorcycle – but it ain’t.

 A môto is intended to be an inexpensive people mover around an urban area.
 Motorcycles are intended to be ridden at American highways speeds.
 (I’m not talking about dirt bikes here – that’s another story.)
 The engine in a môto cannot be bigger than 125 cc, and can only be one cylinder.
 Bigger than that, and they are taxed at a much higher rate.
 I cannot think of a street bike in America with an engine smaller than 250 cc, and they are usually twin cylinders.
 The môto is geared for lugging heavy loads around at slow speeds.
 I seldom use first gear – even with the Mystery Guest Blogger on the back – simply because I don’t need it.
 First gear is suitable for pulling tree stumps.
 In normal driving around Huê, I seldom go faster than 30 kilometers per hour.
 (About 18 miles per hour.)
 Pretty slow, eh?